 Electric school buses for safe and free travel

 Waste-to-energy plants with proper functioning solid waste management

 This is also social intervention.
 There will be less idle hands and much more hope so one would expect a decrease in crime.
 And all this could be achieved without spending an extra tax dollar.

-Today, the government has 3 options:
+Today, the government has 3 options to implement state investment:

 2. Use the aforementioned US$2.5b or

 All 3 are good but I prefer 2 or 3.
 In regards to option 3, the government and the IMF should explain why it is a good idea to have US$3 billion sitting around when it could be working for the people.
 I doubt that it is doing nothing in the Bank of Jamaica.
 Someone is getting interest on the people's cash money.

 In regards to option 2, in 2016 US$1.64b was borrowed from the IMF to quote, "support the country's ongoing reform program to tackle poverty, create jobs, and improve living standards."
 Let me repeat that: "to support the country's ongoing reform program to tackle poverty, create jobs, and improve living standards."
 So state investment in renewables would have been perfect.
 I would like to know how the people's US$1.64b was used.

 The following year they were broke so they borrowed US$70m from the World Bandit to "spur growth and development"?
 Well, state investment in renewables would have been a perfect spur!